MatthewHilliard/MBT-LocateMate/README.md

 </div>

 ## About the Project
 LocateMate is a social media application centered around a location-based guessing game, enabling users to share adventures through photo uploads and location guessing.
 When creating a post, the user is able to take a photo, get their location pinned, and add a song choice.
 Once posted, friends are free to comment and guess on their post.
-Friends' guesses on each others posts are displayed in a Post Leaderboard, where the closest guess is ranked number 1.
+Friends' guesses on each other's posts are displayed in a Post Leaderboard, where the closest guess is ranked number 1.
 Once a user guesses on any post, their average guess is calculated and displayed in a Friend Leaderboard, where all of a user's friends (including them) are ranked by the average of every guess they have made.
 Users are able to view their post history and edit their captions.

 ### Built With